 Chlorophyll is a green pigment in all green plants and cyanobacteria, responsible for light absorption to provide energy for photosynthesis.
 Its name is derived from the Greek words χλωρός, chloros, and φύλλον, phyllon.
 Chlorophyll is essential in photosynthesis, allowing plants to absorb energy from light.

 Green foods contain many essential antioxidants, minerals, and vitamins that your body needs for optimal health.
 In addition, chlorophyll supports your entire body by helping flush out toxins that cause disease, promotes healing, supports your cardiovascular system, and can even help you lose weight!

 Chlorophyll – (40 mg) 10x more than wheatgrass

 PHYCOCYANIN SUPER PIGMENT

-A blue pigment-protein complex from the light-harvesting phycobiliprotein family Raw Living Spirulina which contains over 10% pure phycocyanin.
+A blue pigment-protein complex from the light-harvesting phycobiliprotein family Raw Living Spirulina contains over 10% pure phycocyanin.
 It is an accessory pigment to chlorophyll.
-It has been reported that phycocyanin has anti-oxidative function, anti-inflammatory activity, anti-cancer function, immune enhancement function, liver and kidney protection pharmacological effects.
+It has been reported that phycocyanin has an anti-oxidative function, anti-inflammatory activity, anti-cancer function, immune enhancement function, and liver and kidney protection pharmacological effects.
 Phycocyanin has become a new hot spot in the field of drug research.
-So far, there are more and more studies have shown that phycocyanin has an anti-cancer effect, which can block the proliferation of cancer cells and kill cancer cells.
-Phycocyanin exerts anti-cancer activity by blocking the tumor cell cycle, inducing tumor cell apoptosis and autophagy, thereby phycocyanin can serve as a promising anti-cancer agent.
+So far, more and more studies have shown that phycocyanin has an anti-cancer effect, which can block the proliferation of cancer cells and kill cancer cells.
+Phycocyanin exerts anti-cancer activity by blocking the cell cycle, inducing tumor cell apoptosis and autophagy; phycocyanin can serve as a promising anti-cancer agent.